vibha1019/cses_student/_posts/2024-01-16-Animation.md

         class Dog {
             constructor() {
                 this.image = document.getElementById("dogSprite");
-                this.x = 60;
+                this.x = 0;
-                this.y = 10;
+                this.y = 0;
                 this.minFrame = 0;
                 this.maxFrame = FRAME_LIMIT;
                 this.frameX = 0;
                 this.frameY = 0;
                 this.lastRender = 0;  // To control frame rate
-                this.frameInterval = 1000 / 15;  // Adjust this value for the desired frames per second
+                //this.frameInterval = 1000 / 15;  // Adjust this value for the desired frames per second
             }

             // draw dog object